 And this growth requires us to know a little more about the process and peculiarities that come with it.
 We reveal some facts that we have found to be interesting.
 Some might be surprising, others might be scary.
 All of them, however, quite important to know ahead.
 Buckle up!
 Let’s explore the 7 facts about auto transport.

-Every time an auto manufacturer sends out a new car, there is a truck that carries it to a dealership.
-Somehow it seems funny that cars, which are made to be driven, have to be carried.
+Every time an auto manufacturer sends out a new car to a dealership, it does so via a carrier truck.
+It may seem a paradox that cars, which are made to be driven, have to be carried.
 Yet, nobody would want to buy “a brand new car” with 3,000 miles on.
 It is not new anymore.
 What is more interesting is that transportation costs quite a lot to automakers.

 This occurs in the form of a tax which does not depend on the type of vehicle.
 Usually, automakers receive a nationwide average for this cost.
 This can only mean that, even if an SUV costs more than a small compact car, the tax for both of them remains the same whether the vehicle travels one mile or 1,500 miles from the factory.

 One special case is the delivery of new race cars.
 It is completely forbidden to transport race cars by driving them.

 The main reason for this is the damage the road and weather would cause to vehicles.
 Most of the time, race car teams have their own trailers with branded names and logos.

 These specially designed vehicles are custom-built aluminum trailers with two enclosed decks and they are usually used by Indycar and NASCAR teams.
 The shipping of NASCAR cars has turned into a special service uniting the people behind the NASCAR haulers in a culture of devotion to these vehicles.

 After all, it requires extra effort to make sure the race car arrives in time for the race.
 Nobody wants a race without the racing cars, right?

 Transport time is always an estimate